fernandoenzo/parallel-utils/README.md

 There are two implementations of the `Monitor` class: one is located in the `thread` module and the other in the `process` module of `parallel-utils`.

-Although it's safe to always use the `Monitor` class located in the `process` module, even if you're working only with threads, you will get slightly better performance when using the one located in the `thread` module.
-Therefore, it is recommended to use each one for what it is intended for.
+Although it's safe to always use the `Monitor` class located in the `process` module, even if you're only working with threads, you will achieve slightly better performance when using the one located in the `thread` module.
+Therefore, it is recommended to use each one for its intended purpose.

-From now on, for ease of reading, every time we say _thread_ we will also be including _process_ unless stated otherwise.
+For ease of reading, every time we mention a _thread_, we will also be including a _process_ unless stated otherwise..

-Also, from now until the end of this section, when we say _function_, we will not only refer to "whole" functions but we will also include pieces of code contained within a function.
+Also, from now until the end of this section, when we mention a _function_, we will be referring not only to “whole” functions but also to pieces of code contained within a function.

 A monitor essentially does two things:
 1. It controls the maximum number of threads that can simultaneously access a function.